Hooks, Skills & Subagents

 glove-core/extensionstypescript

-// Builder methods
+// Builder methods (also available on the runnable post-build)

 defineHook(name: string, handler: HookHandler): this;